 High Score Girl Characters:

-While Hi Score Girl has several characters, only a handful of characters are central to the plot of the show.
+While High Score Girl has several characters, only a handful of characters are central to the plot of the show.
 Below, we’ve provided you with brief backgrounds on the important characters in the show.

 [WARNING: POSSIBLE SPOILERS AHEAD]

 Haruo Yaguchi: One of the three main characters in the show, Haruo is just an average sixth grader.
 Haruo is an average student in his class, and is neither athletic, nor popular.
 However, one thing he excels at is playing video games.
 Known as “Beastly Fingers” Haruo, the sixth grader has a nearly untouchable record at the local arcade, and he particularly excels at playing Street Fighter II.
-However, after a fateful encounter with Akira at the gaming arcade, Haruo’s illusions about his supremacy in gaming is shattered.
+However, after a fateful encounter with Akira at the gaming arcade, Haruo’s illusions about his supremacy in gaming are shattered.
 Following his defeat at the hands of Akira, Haruo starts to dislike her, and even considers her to be his rival in gaming.
 As far as Haruo’s personality is concerned, he is shown to have a massive ego.
 That being said, as the show progresses, Haruo grows as a person and stops being snarky all the time.

-Akira Oono: The daughter of a rich industrialist, Akira is Haruo’s classmate and one of the most popular girls in class.
+Akira Oono: The daughter of a rich industrialist, Akira is Haruo’s classmate and one of the most popular girls in the class.
 Akira is attractive and smart and boasts an impeccable academic record, making the “perfect girl” of the class.
 In this sense, she is the polar opposite of Haruo.
 However, she has another side to herself.
 In order to escape the strict academic and disciplinary regimen at home, Akira sometimes sneaks off to the gaming arcade, and it is during one of these sessions that she encounters Haruo.
 Like Haruo, Akira is shown to be exceptional at playing video games, and she also excels at Street Fighter II.
 As far as Akira’s personality is concerned, she is shown to be a rather reserved person.
 She never talks and her most commonly used methods of communication include gestures and facial expressions.

 Koharu Hidaka: The third main character in the show, Koharu is Haruo’s classmate in junior high school.
 Although Koharu starts off as an introverted person who rarely talks and studies alone, she develops into a more sociable and likable person over the course of the show.
 After spending some time with Haruo, Koharu also takes an active interest in video games.
 Despite being new to gaming, she is shown to have a knack for playing games, especially fighting games.
 Over the course of the show, Koharu becomes a gamer to be reckoned with and starts vying for Haruo’s attention.
 As far as Koharu’s personality is concerned, she is mostly introverted but displays a sadistic side at the gaming arcade whenever Haruo is around.